Shimbaru-Nuyama Mounded Tomb Group –A Group of Tombs Dedicated to the Munakata Clan, Who Performed Rituals on Okinoshima

 The plateau commands a view of the marine route toward Okinoshima.
 To date, 41 mounded tombs have been well preserved, including five keyhole-shaped tombs with round rear mounds, 35 round burial mounds, and one rectangular burial mound.

-Tomb No. 22 (a large keyhole-shaped tomb) and Tomb No. 1 (a medium-size keyhole-shaped tomb) were constructed during the fifth century, while Tombs Nos.
-12, 24 and 30 (medium-size keyhole-shaped tombs) were created during the early to mid-sixth century; and Tombs No. 34–43 (small round burial mounds) were built during the latter half of the sixth century.
+Tomb 22 and Tomb 1 were constructed during the fifth century, while Tombs 12, 24 and 30 were created during the early to mid-sixth century; and Tombs 34–43 were built during the latter half of the sixth century.

 The iron adze unearthed from this tomb has features common with those discovered on Okinoshima.